bendrucker/spawn-error-forwarder/README.md

 #### `fwd(child [, errFactory]` -> `child`

 Buffers `child.stderr` output.
 If the spawned process exits with a code `> 0`, the buffered output of `child.stderr` is used to generate an error which is emitted on `child.stdout`.
 By default, the error message is the output of `child.stderr`.
-If you provide an `errFactory` function, it will be called with `code, stderr` where `code` is the child's exit code and `stderr` is string that contains the output of `child.stderr`. `errFactory` should return an `Error` to be emitted on `child.stdout`.
+If you provide an `errFactory` function, it will be called with `code, stderr` where `code` is the child's exit code and `stderr` is a string that contains the output of `child.stderr`. `errFactory` should return an `Error` to be emitted on `child.stdout`.

 ## Example